Last updated on November 17, 2025

 If you’re looking for some goofy fun at your next Commander night, I’m begging you to give Cruel Entertainment a go.
 Your opponents most likely won’t be suspecting to control each other during their upcoming turns, and this can really throw a game into chaos.
 You’ll often see this turned against you as the other players retaliate against you for turning them into your own personal puppet show.

-Also, remember that Cruel Entertainment’s controller can be one of the spell’s targets, even if it isn’t as funny that way.
-Sure, this can get you control of an opponent for one less mana, but trading them for control of you during your next turn won’t be worth it unless you’re really on the back foot, in which case they’ll probably leave you worse off than you were.
+Also, remember that Cruel Entertainment’s controller can be one of the spell's targets, even if it isn’t as funny that way.
+Sure, this can grant you control of an opponent for 1 less mana, but trading them for control of you during your next turn won’t be worth it unless you’re really on the back foot, in which case they’ll probably leave you worse off than you were.

 #4.
 Sorin Markov